 How do I freeze fresh peaches without them turning brown?

 Like apples and avocados, peaches tend to turn brown when they are exposed to air.
-To prevent this, it’s as easy as treating the peaches with either a lemon juice and water mixture or a produce protector like Fruit Fresh.
+To prevent this, it’s as easy as treating the peaches with either a lemon juice and water mixture, an ascorbic acid and water mix, or a produce protector like Fruit Fresh.

 Can I freeze peaches without sugar?